-Precision electroweak measurements at low energy have played a central role in establishing the 1248 Standard Model (SM) as the theory of fundamental interactions.
-More recently, measurements 1249 at LEP, SLD, and the Tevatron have confirmed the SM at the quantum level, verifying the 1250 existence of its higher-order loop contributions.
-The sensitivity of these contributions to virtual 1251 heavy particles has allowed for an estimate of the mass of the top quark prior to its actual 1252 discovery in 1995 by the CDF and DØ Collaborations.
-Now that the determination of the top 1253 mass at the Tevatron has become quite accurate, reaching the 1% level, electroweak precision 1254 measurements imply significant constraints on the mass of the last missing piece of the SM, the 1255 Higgs boson.
-The current situation is illustrated in fig.4.6, where the Higgs mass sensitivity 1256 of a global fit to electroweak precision observables in the SM is shown [79] (a similar analysis 1257 has been performed in [80]).
-The left panel shows the $\Delta \chi^2$ of a fit to all relevant electroweak 1258 observables, while the right panel also include information from direct searches for the Higgs 1259 boson at LEP-2 and the Tevatron.
-Indeed, direct searches exclude a Higgs boson with mass 1260 lower than 114GeV or in a narrow window around 160GeV.
-An important implication (at 95%) 1261 CL) is that if the SM is correct, the Higgs boson must soon be found with mass below 155GeV 1262 either at the Tevatron or at LHC.
-1263
+Precision electroweak measurements at low energy have played a central role in establishing the Standard Model (SM) as the theory of fundamental interactions.
+More recently, measurements at LEP, SLD, and the Tevatron have confirmed the SM at the quantum level, verifying the existence of its higher-order loop contributions.
+The sensitivity of these contribution to virtual heavy particles has allowed for an estimate of the mass of the top quark prior to its actual discovery in 1995 by the CDF and DØ Collaborations.
+Now that the determination of the top mass at the Tevatron has become quite accurate, reaching the 1% level, and M_W is known with an error of 23 MeV, electroweak precision measurements imply significant constraints on the mass of the last missing piece of the SM, the Higgs boson The current situation has been analysed for instance in [?,?] taking into account the results of direct searches for the Higgs boson at LEP-2 and the Tevatron, which currently exclude a SM Higgs boson with mass lower than 114GeV or in a narrow window around 160GeV.
+At 95% CL, if the SM is correct, the Higgs boson must soon be found with mass below 155 GeV either at the Tevatron or at the LHC.

-Electroweak precision measurements are also very effective in constraining the possible ex-1264 tensions of the SM.
-In general, the observed good quality of the SM fit disfavors new physics 1265 at an energy scale of O(100 GeV) that modifies the Higgs mechanism in a drastic way.
-On the 1266 other hand, the fit does present a few interesting deviations at the level of $2-3\sigma$.
-An important 1267 one is related to the tension between the FB asymmetry of $Z \rightarrow b\bar{b}$ measured at LEP, which 1268 favors a heavy Higgs, and the LR asymmetry in $Z \to \ell \bar{\ell}$ and the W mass, which both favors 1269 a very light Higgs.
-Unfortunately, the present determination of M_H depends largely on these 1270 conflicting information, whose origin could be either statistical or rooted in new physics around 1271 the corner [81].
-Another plausible $\sim 3\sigma$ hint of physics beyond the SM, without Higgs implica-1272 tions, is the discrepancy between the measured magnetic anomalous moment of the muon and 1273 its SM prediction [82].
-1274
+Electroweak precision measurements are also very effective in constraining the possible extensions of the SM.
+In general, the observed good quality of the SM fit disfavors new physics at an energy scale of O(100 GeV) that modifies the Higgs mechanism in a drastic way.
+On the other hand, the fit does present a few interesting deviations at the level of 2-3 σ .
+There is a significant tension between the FB asymmetry of $Z \to b\bar{b}$ measured at LEP, which favors a heavy Higgs, and the LR asymmetry in $Z \to \ell\bar{\ell}$ and the W mass, which both favors a very light Higgs.
+Unfortunately, the present determination of M_H depends largely on these conflicting information, whose origin could be either statistical or rooted in new physics around the corner [?].
+Another plausible $\sim 3\sigma$ hint of physics beyond the SM, without Higgs implications, is the discrepancy between the measured magnetic anomalous moment of the muon and its SM prediction [?].